CPH-SEC/CPH-SEC.github.io/cphsec_template.md

-## CPH:SEC - Your Title (Note: Use good SEO, title should be easy to find on google and sound interesting)
+## CPH:SEC - Your Title (Note: Use good SEO, the title should be easy to find on google and sound interesting)
 ##### v.
 0.x x

 _Disclaimer & Caveat Lector: This article is for educational purposes only.
 The author is not responsible for any misuse or wrong doing.
 Always follow the law, whitehat hacking ethics and good business practice as well as industry standards._